Chromosome-scale genome assembly reveals how repeat elements shape non-coding RNA landscapes active during newt limb regeneration

 Snippet by Stephen Matheson

-Image credit: graphical abstract from Le et al. linked above.
+Image credit: graphical abstract from Le et al. linked above (CC-BY-NC-ND)

 Anti-icing properties of polar bear fur